flare-labs-ltd/fassets/README.md

-# Flare network f-asset smart contracts repository
+# FAsset contracts

-Contracts cover *Flare network* f-asset functionality.
-It depends on the contract in the `flare-smart-contracts` repository.
+Solidity contracts for *Flare Labs* FAsset system.

+## Overview

+The FAsset contracts are used to mint assets on top of Flare (or Songbird).
+The system is designed to handle chains which don’t have (full) smart contract capabilities, although it can also work for smart contract chains.
+Initially, FAsset system will support assets from block chains Ripple, Bitcoin, Doge, and Litecoin.
+Later we might add other blockchains.

+The minted FAssets are secured by collateral, which is in the form of ERC20 tokens on Flare/Songbird chain and native tokens (FLR/SGB).
+The collateral is locked in contracts that guarantee that minted tokens can always be redeemed for underlying assets or compensated by collateral.

+Two novel protocols, available on Flare and Songbird blockchains, enable the FAsset system to operate:

+- **FTSO** contracts which provide decentralised price feeds for multiple tokens.
+- Flare’s **State Connector**, which bridges payment data from any connected chain.

+## Development

-## Getting started
+### Getting started

-1. Clone this repo.
+1. Clone this repository.
 2. Run `yarn`.
 3. Compile the solidity code: `yarn c`.
 4. Run basic tests `yarn testHH`.

+#### Flare-smart-contracts dependency

-Currently, `flare-smart-contracts` dependency is obtained directly from git repository without any branch/tag selection, so it always obtains the current `master` branch and then puts commit hash in the lockfile.
-In future we will tag the correct flare-smart-contracts version or publish it to npm repository.
+Currently, `flare-smart-contracts` dependency is obtained directly from git repository from a tag that supports the required functionality.

 For development, it might be beneficial to directly use checked-out code of `flare-smart-contracts`.
 This can be done with `yarn link`: